Skip to main content

 Acting, Musical Theatre, Improvisation and Playwriting Classes

-The Adult Conservatory was founded almost fifty years ago with the mission to create classes that would be fun and informative—for people of every age and ability.
+The Adult Conservatory was founded more than 50 years ago with the mission to create classes that would be fun and informative—for people of every age and ability.
 Today, in addition to the large variety of acting classes, the program includes courses in playwriting, improvisation and musical theatre, enabling students to arrange their own curriculum based on interests and skills.

 UPCOMING SESSIONS